Paris to Strasbourg by train Paris to Strasbourg by train

 Direct High-Speed Line

-For the quickest trip between Paris and Strasbourg, hop on SNCF’s high-speed line from Paris Gare de l’Est. TGV inOui trains cover the distance in just 1 hour 45 minutes with 21 departures daily, giving you plenty of scheduling flexibility [1].
+For the quickest trip between Paris and Strasbourg, SNCF’s high speed train service offers the fastest train option on this route, departing from Paris Gare de l’Est. The journey takes just 1 hour 45 minutes on the fastest train.
+Direct trains from Paris to Strasbourg operate 12 times per day.
+TGV inOui trains cover the distance efficiently, giving you plenty of scheduling flexibility.
 If you’d rather take your time and enjoy the scenery, regional routes are a great option.

 Regional Train Routes